Shaping the future of business

 Foster AI Learning Objectives

-To lead in an AI-powered world, Foster students build essential competencies that integrate technology with business.
-The areas below highlight how every Foster student develops fluency in AI, ensuring they can responsibly apply tools, think critically about impact, and drive innovation across industries.
+To lead in an AI-powered world, Foster students develop core competencies that integrate AI with business decision-making.
+These learning objectives reflect how students build the ability to apply AI tools, evaluate impact, and drive innovation across industries.

 Explain core AI concepts